Find Grad Schools

 26 Yearly Graduations

 Stony Brook University comes in at #15 on our list of the most popular colleges offering master's degrees in physics.
-Roughly 26,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The physics program at Stony Brook University awarded 26 master's degrees during the 2020-2021 school year.
-About 23% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 26 people received their master's degree in physics from SUNY Stony Brook.

 #17